| Title: | Mining Frequent Sequences |

 closed under rule induction.

-induction and the support is computed from transactions
+induction and the support is computed from transactions, using

 method ptree.
 Note that, rules for added sequences, if any, are not